Menu Top

 Can you draw the next shape?
 Yes.

-Description of the next shape: The last shape is K6 (6 points).
-The next shape is K7.
-It will have 7 points, with every point connected to every other point.
+Description of the next shape: The last shape shown is $K_6$ ($6$ points).
+The next shape will be $K_7$.
+It consists of $7$ distinct points arranged in a circle (or polygon), where every point is connected to every other point by a straight line.

 3. Stacked Squares